No Ricciardo for Red Bull Bathurst 12 Hour drive - Speedcafe

 It would be a particularly good fit for the former given he is not only Australian but, as Team Principal Christian Horner explained to Speedcafe.com on the KTM Summer Grill, one of the key reasons for re-signing its multi-race winner was the commercial demands on F1 teams.

-However, it is thought that Ricciardo has another commitment on the February 3-5 weekend and hence is unavailable to make the trip to Bathurst to cut laps in a model of car which Sebastian Vettel drove to great success and with which another Australian in Mark Webber won in the 2011 Brazilian Grand Prix.
+However, Speedcafe.com understands that Ricciardo is unavailable on the February 3-5 weekend and hence cannot make the trip to Bathurst to cut laps in a model of car which Sebastian Vettel drove to great success and with which another Australian in Mark Webber won in the 2011 Brazilian Grand Prix.

 Lawson therefore becomes the most likely option given his position in the Red Bull pecking order.